uzoway/piet-oudolf/README.md

 ## Credit

-Huge credits goes to [Gil Huybrecht](https://www.instagram.com/gil.huybrecht/)🙌 who created the design which I have coded. -->
+Huge credits goes to [Alex Tkachev](https://twitter.com/simply_aalex)🙌 for the designs